Monica English the Witch of Gayton, Norfolk, England

 I. M. D. English C. V. English

-From the marriage certificate we find that Robert English is not in the Royal Air Force at this point and he is a civilian now.
+From the marriage certificate we find that Robert English is not in the Royal Air Force, he is a civilian now.

 He was a Manager for Timber Merchants.